querypie/tpm/compose/universal/README.md

   - Podman Compose uses `_` as the default separator.
 To be compatible with Docker Compose v2, `-` should be used.
   - Added the setting `x-podman: name_separator_compat: true`.
   - Note: Docker Compose v1 uses `_` as a separator, while v2 uses `-`.
-- Configured the `/var/lib/mysql` data directory as a Container Volume rather than a Host Filesystem.
-  - In Podman, when using a Host Filesystem, errors occur because Podman cannot change the ownership of that directory.
 - Specified the Docker Image Registry to use the `docker.io/` Registry.
   - If the Registry is not specified, Podman Compose will prompt you to choose whether to use the RHEL Registry when downloading images.